fabric8-analytics/cvejob/README.md

 Because of this potential problems, only code detected with more than 90% of confidence is reported.

+List of directories containing source code, that needs to be checked, are stored in a file `directories.txt`

 #### Common issues detection

 The script `detect-common-errors.sh` can be used to detect common errors in the repository.
 This script can be run w/o any arguments: